 Company Results: Company results affect a portfolio manager's actual bonus by a leverage factor of plus or minus a predetermined percentage.

-For purposes of calculation, Amundi's Portfolio Management Team applies an 80% weighting to Quantitative factors, and a 20% weighting to Qualitative factors.
+For purposes of calculation, Amundi US's Portfolio Management Team applies a 70% weighting to Quantitative factors, and a 30% weighting to Qualitative factors.

 Fixed Income Analysts